A/Prof Shubiao Wu

 A/Prof Shubiao Wu has interdisciplinary expertise in both animal and plant fields particularly in molecular genetics, gut microflora, necrotic enteritis and net energy.
 Prior to his current position at University of New England, he worked as a research fellow at University of Otago, New Zealand in inherited retinal diseases.
-He received his PhD in molecular mapping and reproduction of olives from The University of Adelaide in 2002.
-He also was a visiting Research Associate at The University of Western Australia during 1998 and 1999.
+He received his PhD in molecular mapping and reproduction of olives at The University of Adelaide in 2002.
+He was a visiting Research Associate at The University of Western Australia during 1998 and 1999.
 Before migrating to Australia, Shubiao held a research position in Shanxi Academy of Agricultural Sciences, China, following completion of his MSc at Inner Mongolia University and BSc at Lanzhou University.
-Shubiao has published over 60 refereed journal papers.
-He is Academic Editor of PLOS ONE and serves as reviewers for over 30 scientific journals including Nucleic Acids Research, BMC Genomics and PLOS ONE.
-His current research interests are in the area of poultry energetics, gut microflora and health, and nutrigenomics.
-He also has collaborations with researchers in other biological areas involving molecular marker systems and transcriptomics in Australia and internationally.
+Shubiao has published over 100 refereed papers in reputed international journals.
+He is the Associate Editor of Animal Nutrition and the Academic Editor of PLOS ONE, and serves as reviewers for over 40 scientific journals including Nucleic Acids Research, BMC Genomics, Animal Nutrition, and Scientific Reports.
+His current research interests are in the area of poultry energetics, gut microflora and health, nutrigenomics, and plant genetics and genomics.
+He also has collaborations with researchers in other biological areas involving molecular marker systems and transcriptomics in Australia and overseas.

 - PhD - Plant genetics and reproductive biology, The University of Adelaide